tramhao/termusic/README.md

 development.
 The main problem is data race condition.
 So I basically rewrite the player in rust, and hope to solve the problem.

-As for now, mp3, m4a, flac, wav and ogg/vorbis are supported.
+As for now, mp3, m4a, flac, wav,opus and ogg/vorbis are supported.

 By the way, for mobile devices, I recommend sync your music library with mobile by verysync and listen to them with vinyl(which I contributed also).